 Inside the world white web of artist and provocateur Terence Koh

-Artist Terence Koh and his husband, graphic designer Garrick Gott, moved into their downtown penthouse last August.
+Artist Terence Koh and his husband, graphic designer Garrick Gott, moved into their downtown penthouse in August 2012.
 Koh’s studio manager and boyfriend, Evan Wilson—that is correct, Koh has both a husband and a boyfriend—joined them shortly thereafter.
 It is an arrangement, Koh says, that has proven a very sturdy triple.
 “Being an artist is a selfish occupation, in a way,” explains Koh.
 “If I wasn’t in a relationship, I think things would be different.
 I would probably live in the smallest room I could find.
 I wouldn’t have a kitchen.
 But I love Garrick and I love Evan so I have a kitchen, I have books, Garrick has his office and his colors.”

 Inside the penthouse, shoes come off, voices drop to just above a whisper and Wilson draws back a thick felt curtain to reveal an all-white space where candles are lit, Bach is playing on a crisp white turntable and the aroma of spiced tea permeates the air.
 Although this is the first interview Koh has done in this particular space, the all-white motif itself is not new; the walls of his past spaces were white as well—the lack of color, he says, offers him certain clarity.
 However, the surroundings here have been implemented to the extreme.
 The furniture is white, the piano is white—its black keys have been extracted—and most books that fill the office area have been wrapped in matte white sleeves.
 Even Wilson’s Mac has a neutralizing white frame.
 The only pop of color, if you can call it that, is a wooden table and matching bench.